Orbifolds from a metric viewpoint: Metric characterization of orbifold coverings

 We claim that $G$ acts isometrically on $B_R(x)$.
 It suffices to show that $G$ acts isometrically on $B_R(x) \backslash \{x\}$.
 Since $G$ acts isometrically on each $S_r(x)$, $0<r<R$, and preserves distances in radial directions, the claim follows if we can show that the action of $G$ on $B_R(x) \backslash \{x\}$ is smooth.
 By the same reason the action restricted to a distance sphere $S_r(x)$ is smooth.
 We conjugate the action of $G$ with the smooth exponential map to obtain an action on $T_x M$.
 Then in spherical coordinates the map induced by an element $g\in G$ is of the form $S^{n-1}\times \R_{>0} \To S^{n-1}\times \R_{>0}$, $(x,r)\mapsto (g(x),r)$, which is clearly smooth.
 Hence, $p:U_R(x) \To U_R(y)$ is the quotient map for the isometric action of $G$ on $U_R(x)$.
 This completes the proof of the proposition. \end{proof}

-Now we drop the assumption that $p:\Orb \To Y$ has finite fibers.
+Now we drop the assumption that $p:\Orb \To Y$ has finite fibers, i.e. we only assume that $p$ has discrete fibers, is onto, locally $1$-Lipschitz and that each point $y \in Y$ has a neighborhood $U$ such that the restriction of $p$ to $p^{-1}(U)$ is a submetry with respect to the restricted metrics as stated in Theorem \ref{thm:covering_prop}.
 By Proposition \ref{prp:orb_covering_char} we can assume that $Y$ is a Riemannian orbifold $\Orb'$.
-Moreover, by its proof, in order to prove that $p$ is still a covering of Riemannian orbifolds, it suffices to show that for any $y \in \Orb'$ there exists some $r>0$ such that all the balls $B_r(y)$ and $B_r(x)$, $x \in p^{-1}(y)$, are normal.
-For, note that in this case, perhaps after further decreasing $r$, the balls $B_r(x)$ are disjoint and the restrictions of $p$ to each of them is a submetry.
+Moreover, by its proof, in order to prove that $p$ is still a covering of Riemannian orbifolds, it suffices to show that for any $y \in \Orb'$ there exists some $r>0$ such that for any $x \in p^{-1}(y)$ the balls $B_r(y)$ and $B_r(x)$ are normal.
+For, in this case, perhaps after further decreasing $r$, for any $x\in p^{-1}(y)$ the points $x$ and $y$ satisfy the assumptions of Lemma \ref{lem:normal}.
+This will be proved in Lemma \ref{lem:sub_geo_to_geo_2}.